kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

 Basic Idea
 ++++++++++

-- depth information from stereo matching
-- estimate PSF for each depth level
-- constructing region tree to guide PSF estimation in small regions (similar PSFs for close by depth levels)
-- algorithm overview: disparity estimation, region tree construction, top-level PSF estimation, mid-level PSF refinement, deconv per depth layer and second run with refined disparity map -> figure :ref:`algo`
+A stereo image pair is used to obtain the necessary depth information for depth-aware deblurring.
+Stereo matching has a long tradition and many well working algorithms like semi-global block matching or graph-cut approaches were proposed.
+Using stereo images to obtain depth information thus is a appropriate decision.

+A hierarchical approach is used to make the PSF estimation robust for each depth level, even for depth levels with a small number of pixels.
+Thus a region tree is constructed to guide PSF estimation in small regions.
+This tree holds all depth layers as leafs and merges them to larger regions.
+This is feasible due to the fact that the PSF is similar for close by depth levels.
+PSFs are estimated from larger regions to smaller ones.

+In the end each depth layer is deconvolved with its PSF.
+This deblurred stereo image pair is used to refine the disparity estimation.
+Due to more accurate depth edges the PSF estimation is improved in a second run.
+This process is shown in figure :ref:`algo`.

 .. figure:: ../images/algo-overview.jpg
    :width: 100%